An interpretable universal bound for multiserver queues via a leave-one-out technique: Problem setup

 The modified \ggn queue is a Markov process whose state can be represented by the same tuple $X(t)$ as the original \ggn queue \eqref{eq:x-def}, with the state space $\spacemain = \Rnn^{n+1}\times \Znn$.
 The dynamics of this Markov process is summarized below: \begin{itemize} \item \textbf{Continuous dynamics.} At any time $t$, the residual times (i.e., forward recurrence times) of the renewal processes, $R_a(t)$ and $R_{\si}(t)$ for $i\in[n]$, decrease at the constant rate $1$. \item \textbf{Discrete events.} When one or more residual times reach zero at time $t$, discrete events are triggered.
 Each type of event corresponds to a subroutine that maps an input state, $X\bef=(R_{\sone}\bef, \dots R_{\sn}\bef, R_{a}\bef, Q\bef)$, to an output state, $X\aft=(R_{\sone}\aft, \dots R_{\sn}\aft, R_{a}\aft, Q\aft)$, according to the following rules: \begin{enumerate} \item[(i) ] \textbf{Arrival event} ($R_a(t-)=0$): $R_a\aft = R_a\bef + A$ for some interarrival time $A$ independent of $X\bef$; $Q\aft = Q\bef + 1$; other coordinates of the state remain unchanged. \item[(ii)] \textbf{Completion event at server $i$} ($R_{\si}(t-)=0$): $R_{\si}\aft = R_{\si}\bef + S$ for some service time $S$ independent of $X\bef$; $Q\aft = Q\bef - \indibrac{Q\bef > 0}$; other coordinates of the state remain unchanged. \end{enumerate} Typically, only one event happens at a time, and the post-event state $X(t)$ is generated by applying the corresponding subroutine to the pre-event state $X(t-)$.
 In rare cases where multiple events occur simultaneously, the subroutines are applied sequentially.
 Different orders of applying the subroutines result in different system dynamics, so we stick to a fixed order to avoid ambiguities: we first apply the arrival subroutine if there is an arrival event, and then any completion subroutines in increasing order of their server indices. \end{itemize}

 Next, we make a stability assumption for the modified \ggn queues.
-Note that in addition to the main modified \ggn queue under study, we will also construct a few more auxiliary instances of modified \ggn queues (\Cref{sec:leave-one-out}); these auxiliary systems have different numbers of servers but the same interarrival-time and service-time distributions after proper scalings.
+Note that in addition to the main modified \ggn queue under study, we will also construct a few more auxiliary instances of modified \ggn queues (\Cref{sec:leave-one-out}); these auxiliary systems have different numbers of servers but same interarrival-time and service-time distributions as the main modified \ggn queue under study.
 Our assumption should also hold for all these systems; the load of each of these systems is defined as the ratio of its arrival rate and the total service rate of its servers.

 \begin{assumption} Each modified \ggn queue with homogeneous servers considered in this paper is positive Harris recurrent if its load is less than $1$.
 In addition, let $\nu$ be its unique stationary distribution, then $\lim_{T\to\infty} \frac{1}{T} \int_0^T \E{Q(t)} \odv t = \Ep{\nu}{Q} < \infty$. \end{assumption}